symfony/symfony-docs/components/finder.rst

 .. tip::

-    The Finder object keeps internal state.
-If you want to find another set of results you should create a new Finder object or call :phpfunction:`create` on the existing object.
-Otherwise the results will be added to the ones previously found.
+    The ``Finder`` object doesn't reset its internal state automatically, which means that results are always added to the previous ones.
+Instantiate a new object or call :phpfunction:`create` on the existing object to reset the previous state.

 .. caution::